 - Audience Segmentation through such software as Customer Relationship Management (CRM)

 - Remarketing and retargeting through email marketing tools and Pay Per Click (PPC) ads, respectively

 This kind of synergy, its marketing benefits aside, can offer many UX improvements through personalisation across customer journeys.
-Through acting on such insights as that Google Analytics gathers, you may provide your visitors with tailor-made experiences.
+By acting on such insights as that Google Analytics gathers, you may provide your visitors to your ecommerce website or app with tailor-made experiences.

 2 Better ROI